davidjnelson/angular-table/README.md

 All modern browsers are supported:
 * Windows: Chrome latest, Firefox latest, Internet Explorer 9+
 * OSX: Chrome latest, Firefox latest, Safari Latest
-* IE8<, IOS 4<, and Android 3< are not currently supported since they don't support getComputedProperty.
+* IE8<, IOS 4<, and Android 3< are not currently supported since they don't support getComputedStyle.
 The project I built this for doesn't have to support IE8<, but if you do and want to add support, let me know.
 This would be a fantastic pull request :-)